guschiavon/gus-schiavon/_posts/2021-02-26-vanilla-js-gdpr-cookie-banner-no-jquery.md

 * Set cookies according to user preferences
 * Allow users to review their cookie preferences and update the scripts accordingly at any point
-* Remember user preferences during the session to prevent annoying cookie banner pop-ups (warning: NOT 100% GDPR COMPLIANT\!)
+* Remember user preferences during the session to prevent annoying cookie banner pop-ups (warning: NOT 100% GDPR-EU COMPLIANT\!)

+The preferences are session-unique, meaning the cookie preferences are stored in the `sessionStorage` of the client and erased once the tab is closed.
+I've opted for sessionStorage as it is merely a client-side function.

 #### Variables